 Referrals, testimonials, and word of mouth are all things to look for in reputable, experienced instructors.
 Ask your friends who have been to a class what they thought of it.
 Visit your local gun club or gun rights organization and ask those present for recommendations on instructors and/or classes.

-With the booming popularity of firearm training, there are a lot of instructors — especially newly-minted ones — who vary significantly in skill, ability, and ethics.
-There are a number of red flags you can look for in entry level training to help you avoid a disappointing experience.
+With booming gun sales and more demand for firearm training, there are a lot of instructors — especially newly-minted ones — who vary significantly in skill, ability, and ethics.
+There are some red flags you can look for in entry-level training to help you avoid a disappointing experience.

 Unsafe gun handling: Do instructors demonstrate safe gun handling or do they routinely put their cotton pickin’ finger on the bang switch inappropriately?
 Are they careless about muzzle control or are there not enough of them to police muzzle discipline of untrained/careless students?

-Even worse, do they stand downrange while students are shooting?
-If you see any of this first step is to bring those concerns to the staff.
-If these problems go unaddressed, it might be a good time to pack your bags and walk.
+Even worse, do they stand downrange while students are shooting or handling their guns?
+If you see any of this, the first step is to bring those concerns to the staff.
+If these problems go unaddressed, it might be a good time to pack your bag and walk.
 Training-related accidents are very rare, but if those running classes are lackadaisical about safety, it’s time to make yourself scarce.